 If you haven't done so already, make sure you fund your account for testing.
 You can do this one of two ways: by using the Circle Payments API to accept a payment, or by receiving an external USDC transfer from a faucet or other source.

-For Singapore customers
+For France and Singapore customers

 REQUEST